parallelsio/core-modules/README.md

 > Point the Chrome browser to the extension source code folder: `/extensions/chrome/source`
 > [Detailed directions](https://developer.chrome.com/extensions/getstarted#unpacked)

+### Development Workflow Scripts
+> There are several scripts available using `npm` that are designed to make the development process as painless as possible:

+> * `npm test`: Runs all tests in the project
+> * `npm run units`: Run only units tests for the extensions and meteor
+> * `npm run e2e`: Run only e2e tests
+> * `npm run local`: Build a version of the clipper to extensions/chrome/build that points to localhost
+> * `npm run ci`: Build a version of the clipper to extensions/chrome/build that points to parallels-ci.meteor.com
+> * `npm run prod`: Build a version of the clipper to extensions/chrome/build that points to parallels.meteor.com
+> * `npm run server`: Starts the meteor app and livereload for the clipper source

+> You can see all these scripts (and maybe more) by running `npm run`.

 ### Start The Web App
 > We created a task that does a few things at once:

-> * Checks the quality of the JS code via jshint
 > * Compiles the SCSS files into CSS
 > * Compiles the Jade template files
 > * Runs `bower install` to get all front-end dependencies (JavaScript libraries etc)
 > * Boots up a local Meteor JS server, and listens for changes to the Meteor source code in `/meteor-app`
 > * Runs a watcher, listening for changes to Chrome's extension source code, which lives in `/extensions/chrome/source`

-> `$ grunt`
+> `$ npm run server`

-> When grunt is complete, your terminal output should look something like this:
+> When server has finished booting, your terminal output should look something like this:
 > <img src="http://i.imgur.com/5zxxnoC.png" />